cloudfoundry/docs-buildpacks/java-tips.html.md

 ---
 _This page assumes you are using cf v6._

 Cloud Foundry can deploy a number of different JVM-based artifact types.
-For a more detailed explaination of what it supports, please see the [Java Buildpack documentation][d].
+For a more detailed explanation of what it supports, please see the [Java Buildpack documentation][d].

 ## Java Client Library  ##

 The Cloud Foundry Client Library provides a Java API for interacting with a Cloud Foundry instance.
-This library, `cloudfoundry-client-lib`, is used by the Cloud Foundry Maven plugin, the Cloud Foundry Gradle plugin, the [Cloud Foundry STS integration](./sts.html), and other Java-based tools.
+This library, `cloudfoundry-client-lib`, is used by the Cloud Foundry Maven plugin, the Cloud Foundry Gradle plugin, the [Cloud Foundry STS integration](../devguide/deploy-apps/sts.html), and other Java-based tools.

-For information about using this library, see the [Java Cloud Foundry Library](./java-client.html) page.
+For information about using this library, see the [Java Cloud Foundry Library](../devguide/deploy-apps/java-client.html) page.

 ## <a id='grails'></a>Grails ##
 Grails packages applications into WAR files for deployment into a Servlet container.